Jennifer Fielder

 Republican

-Fielder is a former Montana senator who is running unopposed as she seeks election to a second four-year term on the PSC.
+Fielder is a former Montana senator who is running against an independent candidate as she seeks election to a second four-year term on the PSC.

 Fielder said she has helped the “once beleaguered” PSC “become a model of good governance” during her tenure at the agency.